jamespyon/jspr/README.md

 > ranging from red and brown to yellow and green.
 Its formation occurs
 > through the slow crystallization of silica-rich fluids within
 > sedimentary rocks or volcanic deposits, a process that typically spans
-> extended geological timescales. , jasper is classified as a
+> extended geological timescales.

+> Geologically, jasper is classified as a microcrystalline quartz,
-> microcrystalline quartz, distinguished by its dense, fine-grained
+> distinguished by its dense, fine-grained structure which contributes
-> structure which contributes to its durability and polishability.
-This
+> to its durability and polishability.
+This mineral’s historical
-> mineral’s historical significance stems from its enduring use in
+> significance stems from its enduring use in decorative arts and
-> decorative arts and jewelry across civilizations, owing to its
+> jewelry across civilizations, owing to its aesthetic appeal and
-> aesthetic appeal and cultural symbolism.
+> cultural symbolism.

 > Metaphysically, jasper holds significance in esoteric practices,
 > believed to impart qualities of stability, grounding, and endurance.